Kirsteenng/Recommendation-System/README.md

 Procedure:
 1. Conduct EDA to understand the dataset.
 Will involve plotting charts and data analysis procedures.
-2. Conduct PCA to identify significant variables.
-3. Select variables and parameters to be fit into ALS.
+2. Select variables and parameters to be fit into ALS.
-4. Build and test model.
+3. Build and test model.

 Project Owner:
 * Kirsteenng